2. Getting Started¶

 If you already have Postgres running on a host system on default port (5432),

 then you should pick another free port that will be occupied.

 Before we run Iroha container, we may create a persistent volume to store files, storing blocks for the chain.
 It is done via the following command:

 docker volume create blockstore

 Now we need to configure our Iroha network.
 This includes creating a configuration file, generating keypairs for a users, writing a list of peers and creating a genesis block.
-However, we have prepared an example configuration for this guide, so you can start playing with Iroha faster.
-In order to get those files, you need to clone the Iroha repository from Github.

 git clone -b master https://github.com/hyperledger/iroha --depth=1